persalys/persalys/python/doc/developer_manual/validation/validation.rst

     - if all the columns are disabled, all the buttons of the diagram are disabled

 - save the current study, reopen
-    - in the window of the 'Definition' item of the data model : click on the reload button
+    - in the window of the 'Definition' item of the data model: click on the reload button

 Field model